Generation Z in the United States: General trends

 Research from the Annie E. Casey Foundation conducted in 2016 found Generation Z youth had lower teen pregnancy rates, less substance abuse, and higher on-time high school graduation rates compared with Millennials.
 The researchers compared teens from 2008 and 2014 and found a 40% drop in teen pregnancy, a 38% drop in drug and alcohol abuse, and a 28% drop in the percentage of teens who did not graduate on time from high school.
 Three-quarters of American twelfth-graders believed their peers disapproved of binge drinking.
-Indeed, members of Generation Z tend to be more worried about mental health issues and getting good grades than unplanned pregnancies or binge drinking.
+Members of Generation Z tend to be more worried about mental health issues and getting good grades than unplanned pregnancies or binge drinking.